mashbash/rails_views_and_partials/README.md

 - e.g. render :index, :layout => false (means don’t yield the view you are going to render to any layout, basically means no layout)
 - You can call on other layouts by specifying their file names

-Layout Basics
+1) Layout Basics
-To find current layout, Rails first looks for a file in the apps/views/layouts with the same base name as the controller If Rails finds no such controller-specific layout, it will use app/views/layouts/application.html.erb as the default Specifying layouts for controllers
+- To find current layout, Rails first looks for a file in the apps/views/layouts with the same base name as the controller
+- If Rails finds no such controller-specific layout, it will use app/views/layouts/application.html.erb as the default

+2)Specifying layouts for controllers
-Need to know
+  - Need to know
-You can override default layout conventions by using the layout declaration in the controller, at the top of the class, put e.g. layout “special” With this declaration, all methods in that controller class will use the “app/views/layouts/special.html.erb” for their layout
+    - You can override default layout conventions by using the layout declaration
+    - In the controller, right below the class, put e.g. layout “special”
+    - With this declaration, all methods in that controller class will use the “app/views/layouts/special.html.erb” for their layout
-If you want a layout to apply for the entire application, we do what we did above but put it in the ApplicationController class
+    - If you want a layout to apply for the entire application, we do what we did above but put it in the ApplicationController class
-Layout hierarchy - Layout declarations cascade downward in the hierarchy and more specific layout declarations always override more general ones.
+    - Layout hierarchy - Layout declarations cascade downward in the hierarchy and more specific layout declarations always override more general ones.
 (2.2.12.4)
-Good to know
+  - Good to know
-You can choose layouts at runtime.
+    - You can choose layouts at runtime.
-Basically means you can pick a layout depending on the condition set. e.g. a ‘special’ layout for a vip customer.
-(2.2.12.2 ) Conditional layouts apply a layout only on certain methods in the controller, you can use :only or :except e.g. layout “special”, :except => :index
+    - Basically means you can pick a layout depending on the condition set. e.g. a ‘special’ layout for a vip customer.
+(2.2.12.2 )
+    - Conditional layouts
+      - apply a layout only on certain methods in the controller, you can use :only or :except
+      - e.g. layout “special”, :except => :index

 2) Partials: